tdene/OSU_ECEN5313_S2022_template/README.md

 Note that only the first three steps are necessary.

 ## Running Xschem
-The first step when brining up any new terminal is to run:
+The first step when opening up any new terminal is to run:

 ```
 fossi-tools